umputun/proxy-cron/README.md

 note: the `crontab` parameter can be passed with `_` instead of spaces to avoid the need for URL encoding, i.e. `* 8-16 * * 1-5` becomes `*_8-16_*_* _1-5`.

+See example of the basic [docker-compose.yml](https://github.com/umputun/proxy-cron/blob/master/docker-compose.yml) file to run proxy-cron with docker compose.

 ## Application options